Food carts in Portland, Oregon: Regulation

 Most North American cities sought to make the street for cars in the mid twentieth century, and thus imposed strict regulations on food carts, which led to few food carts remaining.
 In comparison, Portland has low regulation, such as having nearly no requirement for a food cart to have a particular structure, which makes the cost of entry low, and thus leading to a proliferation of carts.
 Many regulations are also not enforced as long as health and safety are not impacted.

 Notable pods and foods carts

-Notable food cart pods in Portland include the Cart Blocks, Cartlandia, Cartopia, Carts on Foster, Collective Oregon Eateries, Hawthorne Asylum, Nob Hill Food Carts, Portland Mercado, and Prost Marketplace, and formerly the Alder Street food cart pod (1990s–2019).
+Notable food cart pods currently operating in Portland include: